SCRT-HQ/VaporShell/docs/glossary/New-VSEC2InternetGateway.md

----
-layout: glossary
-title: New-VSEC2InternetGateway
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSEC2InternetGateway

 ## SYNOPSIS
-Adds an AWS::EC2::InternetGateway resource to the template
+Adds an AWS::EC2::InternetGateway resource to the template.
+Allocates an internet gateway for use with a VPC.
+After creating the Internet gateway, you then attach it to a VPC.

 ## SYNTAX